emitanaka/edibble/README.md

   - `DeclareDesign` although motivation is different to `edibble`.
   - `desplot` for visualising designs.
+  - `designr` for balanced factorial designs with crossed and nested random and fixed effect to data frame
   - `dae` for functions useful in the design and ANOVA of experiments (consider using this for the backend)